abinauv/Getting-Cleaning-Data-Assignment/CodeBook.md

 Download the dataset from the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Assign data to variables as follows:
+Assigns the data to variables as follows:
 1. features <- features.txt : 561 rows, 2 columns
 (from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ).
 2. activities <- activity_labels.txt : 6 rows, 2 columns